-Activities that tilt and twist the neck strongly also agitate this trigger point.
-Twisting to the side to tend to a child in a car, playing a violin or, for one client, twisting quickly to answer his wife while sitting at the dinner table.
+Subtler activities that tilt and twist the neck while lifting the shoulder also agitate this trigger point.
+Twisting to the side while reaching back to tend to a child in a car, or playing the violin can agitate this.
+For one client, twisting quickly to answer his wife while sitting at the dinner table did the trick.

 It could get aggravated if your kid hugs your neck like this but it’s probably worth it.

-Sitting for long periods with your elbows elevated can shorten the muscle so it is aggravated when the elbows are not supported.
-This is more complicated as serratus posterior, levator scapula and other muscles get involved.
-This breathing exercise is a great countermeasure and leaves the entire head and neck more relaxed.
-Follow up with these doorway stretches if you have shoulders that are pulled forward.
+Sitting for long periods with your elbows elevated can shorten the muscle.
+Afterward, when the elbows are unsupported, this pattern will be irritated.
+This structure is more complicated as the serratus posterior, levator scapula, and other muscles get involved.
+This breathing exercise is an excellent countermeasure and leaves the entire head and neck more relaxed.
+If you have rounded shoulders and a tight chest, follow up with these doorway stretches.

-The upper trapezius lifts the collar bone and pulls the shoulder back, so twisting poses tend to stretch one side of the trapezius while lengthening the other.
+The upper trapezius lifts the collar bone and pulls the shoulder back when the head is back over the shoulders.
+Twisting poses tend to stretch one side of the trapezius while lengthening the other.

 Other patterns that may better match your pain pattern…